 Millions of people have nonsteroidal anti-inflammatory drugs (NSAIDs), such as Advil, Aleve, Anaprox, Celebrex, Motrin and Voltaren (1;2), sitting in their bathroom cabinet, and many people will pop one or two casually at the slightest pain.
 NSAIDs, are available as pills, creams or gels, and many can be purchased over-the-counter (1).
 So, they are safe, right?

-Aspirin is also an NSAID (1), and can produce side effects such as stomach and intestinal ulcers, and internal bleeding (2).
-In addition to being used to treat pain, fever, and inflammation, it is also used in low doses to treat or prevent heart attacks and stroke (1).
-Unlike other NSAIDs, evidence shows that taking aspirin in low doses can reduce non-fatal heart attacks (5).
+Aspirin is also an NSAID and can produce side effects such as stomach and intestinal ulcers, and internal bleeding (1-3).
+In addition to being used to treat pain, fever, and inflammation, it is also used in low doses to treat or prevent heart attacks and stroke in some people (1;4).
+Healthcare professionals weigh the risks and benefits of using aspirin for this purpose, taking into consideration factors like history of heart disease and stroke, risk for heart disease and stroke, and age (4).

 But what about those other NSAIDs?
 Should you avoid taking them for aches and pains?